Managing Your Business

 Obtain Credit Faster

-If you’re not part of the lucky few business owners to obtain enough capital to fund your company for a year or longer, having access to a line of credit while establishing your business in the market can help.
+If you’re not part of the lucky few business owners to obtain enough working capital to fund your company for a year or longer, having access to a line of credit while establishing your business in the market can help.

 On the other hand, applying for and being approved for a business credit card is relatively straightforward.
 Establishing a line of credit requires a few more details than a credit card, but it’s still a helpful solution for significant expenses over a short period.